mikemuryn/SecureApp/ROADMAP.md

 **Last Updated:** October 2025
 **Status:** Active Development

-This roadmap outlines the strategic development plan to make SecureApp production-ready, user-friendly, and valuable for managing confidential files and trading algorithms.
+This roadmap outlines the strategic development plan to make SecureApp production-ready, user-friendly, and valuable for managing intellectual property and confidential files.

 ---

 ## 🎯 Vision Statement

-Transform SecureApp from a functional prototype into a **professional, production-ready application** that provides exceptional security, usability, and value for managing sensitive trading algorithms and confidential files.
+Transform SecureApp from a functional prototype into a **professional, production-ready application** that provides exceptional security, usability, and value for managing intellectual property and confidential files.

 ---